Sunday, 15 September 2024

 You mention the reciprocal influence between British and American modernist poets, emphasizing that both groups were influenced by each other.
 My blog post acknowledges influence but argues that British poets tended to follow and adapt innovations introduced by American High Modernism, rather than creating a revolutionary break from those traditions.

 You raise the issue of defining “high modernism” and suggest that the influence on later poets was mainly from Williams and the Objectivists, with less impact from Eliot.
-There might be room for debate on the definition of high modernism, but my blog post argues that British movements like the Poetry Revival and Linguistically-Oriented Poetry were continuations of the experimentation introduced by American High Modernist poets as a whole.
+There might be room for debate on the definition of high modernism, but my blog post argues that British movements like the Poetry Revival and British Linguistically Innovative Poetry were continuations of the experimentation introduced by American High Modernist poets as a whole.

 You mention the political distance between left and right and say that the prime influence was European, often filtered through Americans for the British poets.
 My blog post acknowledges European influence (especially the French one) but argues that the British poets took this influence via Eliot, etc.